aws-samples/protecting-your-iot-fleet/Device Setup/Register devices to AWS IoT.md

 18. Click “Create a policy”
     1. Type “TemperatureSensorPolicy” in the “Name” field
     2. Type “iot:\*” in the “Action” field
-    3. In the “Resource ARN” field, replace “replaceWithATopic” with “\*”
+    3. In the “Resource ARN” field, replace the entire ARN with “\*”
     4. Click on the right box before “Allow”
     5. Click the “Create” button
 19. Click on “Manage” on the left-hand navigation